uditmishra03/tarang-dev-portfolio/docs/PLAN.md

 *   **Contact:** A simple way for people to get in touch with you.
 *   **Resume:** A link to download your resume.

-The website will be secure (HTTPS) and hosted on your domain `astaran.cloud`.
+The website will be secure (HTTPS) and hosted on your domain `tarang.cloud`.
 The entire solution is designed to be highly cost-effective by leveraging serverless technologies and static site generation.

 ## 2. Proposed Technology Stack